prg.528.research_interrupted.webp

 Yuliia Elyas: Workbook Workshop

-During her fellowship at BAK, Yuliia launched the Ukrainian Decolonial Glossary project, which seeks to develop a shared language for examining de-anti- and postcolonial theories in the context of Ukraine.
+During her fellowship at BAK, Elyas launched the Ukrainian Decolonial Glossary project, which seeks to develop a shared language for examining de-, anti-, and postcolonial theories in the context of Ukraine.
 Specifically for this presentation, she has crafted a workbook aligned with the proposed (un)schooling framework that is used as a basis for the workshop.
 Her inspiration stems from Myroslav Motenko, one of the 20 authors of the glossary, who discussed alternative historical narratives used in school textbooks within occupied territories of Ukraine.
 This context positions workbooks and pedagogy as critical tools within the discourse on propaganda and historical memory.

 Courtesy: Yuliia Elyas